 Does your native country have a treaty of navigation or commerce with the United States?
 Do you have a vast sum of money to invest?
 If so, you could qualify for this visa.

-Let Shane, Shane and Brauwerman Find You the Right Professional Visa
+Let Shane & Shane Find You the Right Professional Visa

 There are still more visas available to professionals from other countries to enter the United States.
-Let the expert attorneys at Shane, Shane and Brauwerman find the best fit for your needs and help you through the visa process.
+Let the expert attorneys at Shane & Shane find the best fit for your needs and help you through the visa process.
 Contact us today to discuss your needs.